(Posted August 2019; updates planned) How do you buy health insurance?

 The A.C.A. exchanges make it relatively easy to compare your expected outlay under comparable plans — gold, silver, bronze for each company and plan design.

-Separate from the premium and deductible, you should look for co-insurance.
+Separate from the premium and deductible, you should look for what the plan charges in co-insurance.
 This is a term for what percentage of costs you pay AFTER meeting your deductible.
-These charges can be hefty — 10 percent, 20 percent of the charge (or the negotiated amount — and can really add up fast.
+These charges can be hefty — 10 percent, 20 percent of the charge (or the negotiated amount) — and can really add up fast.

 One way insurance gets you, until you meet your deductible you must pay full price for labs — increasingly, we are hearing, even paying the charged price (chargemaster) instead of the negotiated rate, depending on your plan language.
 But you can get labs much cheaper if you buy on cash at some locales.
 You can find low cost providers using our search and share tool.
 It may be that your insurance is paying $200 for thyroid blood panel, when you could get it for $47 in cash (though that would not fall against your deductible — so if you think you’ll meet your deductible, then it may make sense to pay the higher rate.)
 To find out what stuff costs in advance, look at our handbook on the topic.